Health Administration

 This applies to all international applicants.
 No waivers or exemptions will be provided.
 Students must provide a copy of their scorecard, verifying test results, with their application to the MHA.
 Given the accelerated nature of the MHA, the academic program does not agree to or approve late arrivals.

-The Masters in Health Administration (MHA) program offers the student an excellent opportunity to earn two Masters degrees for just 21 additional credit hours.
-For the student who is interested in advancing their career by also earning the Masters in Health Informatics (MHI), additional courses beyond the MHA that the student must successfully complete with a “B” or higher include:
+1. MHA/MHI - offers the MHA student the opportunity to earn two Master's degrees for just 21 additional credit hours.
+For the MHA student who is interested in advancing their career by also earning the Master in Health Informatics (MHI), they will complete the following additional MHI/HCM courses all with a B or higher including:

 -AND- one of the following: